 Ellen Parr, Lucky & Joy

 Ellen Parr wanted to set up a Chinese-inspired restaurant with that perfect mix of good food and a casual, fun environment, just like the ones she’d visited in NYC.
 She and her co-founder Pete Kelly went travelling around China and came home with a whole raft of recipes and the inspiration behind Lucky & Joy.
-Their spot in Clapham has a retro, kitsch aesthetic, with checkbox menus, neon chopsticks and colourful artwork, perfectly capturing that fun vibe.
+Their spot in Clapton has a retro, kitsch aesthetic, with checkbox menus, neon chopsticks and colourful artwork, perfectly capturing that fun vibe.

 95 Lower Clapton Rd, Lower Clapton, London E5 0NP